HL7/uv-dx-pq/input/pagecontent/mnf_process.md

 ### Objective
-Provide a manufacturing process overview and details about unit operations, process parameters, and in-process controls.
+Provide a manufacturing process description and details about unit operations, process parameters, and in-process controls.

 ### Component Diagram
 <table>